 Victoria Dam was built to serve the adjacent hills suburbs of Lesmurdie and Kalamunda, as well as Perth metropolitan area in times of peak demand.

-Victoria Dam is the first Roller Compacted Concrete (RRC) dam in Western Australia, and the fifth RRC dam constructed in Australia.
+In 1991 a new dam was constructed a little further upstream from the original dam.
+It was the first Roller Compacted Concrete (RRC) dam in WA, and the fifth to be built in Australia.
 RRC combines the advantages of a concrete dam with the efficient plant-intensive methods used to construct earthfill and rockfill dams.

-- Height of wall (above foundations) – 52 metres
+- Height of wall (above foundations): 52 m

 What to do?

-- From the car park, you can reach the dam via the signposted walk trail, 300 to 400 metres
+- From the car park, you can reach the dam via the signposted walk trail.

 For operational enquiries please contact 13 13 75.